 Looking for a simple, yet effective way to immediately improve your interviewing and staff selection process?
 Define the qualities, talents, and skills you’d most like to have in a new employee.
-Then, devise a series of interview questions that allow your applicant to demonstrate she has the desired qualities, talents and skills.
+Then, devise a series of interview questions that allow your applicant to demonstrate they have the desired qualities, talents, and skills.

 Use a simple job description with a set of behaviorally-based interview questions to pinpoint the people you want in your organization.
-When your interview questions ask the applicant to tell you about behaviors and actions she has actually demonstrated in the past, your selection process will improve.
+When your interview questions ask the applicant to tell you about the behaviors and actions they have actually demonstrated in the past, your selection process will improve.

 At ReCellular, Inc., a cellular phone remanufacturing and reuse company in Dexter, Michigan, a team of people put together a list of interview questions that immediately improved their hiring process.